Shantanu-0101/Deep_Learning_CX/README.md

 # Deep_Learning
-From this repository, I'll be pushing all the code files that I work on while learning Deep learning.
+In this repository, I'll be pushing all the code files that I work on while learning Deep learning.